JoseALermaIII/python-tutorials/books/CrackingCodesWithPython/README.md

 Granted, most of the ciphers are old enough to be broken with a Raspberry Pi, but the general idea is how they are implemented and what about them are easy to break.

+For detailed answers to Practice Questions, check the [No Starch Press Website](https://nostarch.com/crackingcodes)